Saving the Reefs – Palmyra Atoll Wreck Removal

 March , 2014

-In the summer of 1991,a 121 foot long Taiwanese long line fishing vessel, the HUI FENG #1, ran aground on an atoll in the middle of the Pacific.
-With a footprint of just 4.6 square miles Palmyra Atoll forms the most northern vegetated island in the Northern Line Islands, lying some 1,000 miles south of Honolulu.
+In the summer of 1991, a 121 foot long Taiwanese long line fishing vessel, the Hui Feng #1, ran aground on an atoll in the middle of the Pacific.
+With a footprint of just 4.6 square miles, Palmyra Atoll forms the most northern vegetated island in the Northern Line Islands, some 1,000 miles south of Honolulu.
 The atoll has a long storied past and is now a national monument and wildlife refuge, cooperatively managed by the US Fish & Wildlife Service (USFWS) and The Nature Conservancy.

-Palmyra Atoll encompasses some of the last remaining near- pristine reef environment on earth, boasting an intact marine predator-dominated marine ecosystem where species’ richness and diversity abound,with over 176 species of hard coral and 418 species of reef fish.
-Through monitoring of the reefs, a slow and insidious destruction was identified by the HUI FENG #1 and the other wrecks deteriorating on Palmyra and Kingman Reef, a non-vegetated wildlife refuge reef located 35 miles to the northwest of Palmyra.
+Palmyra Atoll encompasses some of the last remaining near-pristine reef environment on earth, boasting an intact predator-dominated marine ecosystem where species’ richness and diversity abound, with over 176 species of hard coral and 418 species of reef fish.
+Kingman Reef, a non-vegetated reef 35 miles to the northwest of Palmyra, is another part of the wildlife refuge teaming with native plants and fish.
+Close monitoring of the reefs’ ecosystems showed that a slow and insidious destruction was underway, caused by the deterioration of the Hui Feng #1 and other wrecks.

 At Palmyra the problem lay in a native marine organism called corallimorph that was effectively smothering the corals surrounding the wreck.
-Researchers have made observations over several years that showed the spread of the organism progressively increasing due to the leaching of iron into the environment as the wreck corroded serving as a fertilizer of sorts.
+Research showed the spread of the organism progressively increasing due to the leaching of iron into the environment as the wreck corroded, serving as a fertilizer of sorts.
 At Kingman the problem was not corallimorph, but an invasive form of algae feeding off nutrients released from the dissolving wreckage of a burned fishing vessel.
+It became clear to researchers that saving the reefs would rely on removing the wrecks and restoring the habitat.

 3/17/14: (USFWS Pacific Region)